The Doctor: It's better that way. People who know for certain tend to be like Mr. Halpen.

 - Distressed Dude: The Doctor handcuffed to a pole.

-- Escape Artist: Subverted — the Donna assumes the Doctor's probably met Houdini, but he's forced to admit, "These are REALLY good handcuffs."
+- Escape Artist: Subverted Donna assumes the Doctor's probably met Houdini (which he has), but he's forced to admit, "These are REALLY good handcuffs."

 - Fantastic Racism: Emphasised by the fact that the whip-happy slave overseer is a black guy, and the PR representative who is tasked with justifying slavery to the audience is Indian.